ayushjaiswal-aj/ayushjaiswal-aj/README.md

 📚 In my free time, I enjoy reading about new technologies and experimenting with new programming languages and frameworks.
 I'm also a firm believer in open-source software and enjoy contributing to and collaborating on community projects.

-📫 If you'd like to connect, feel free to connect on [linkedin](https://www.linkedin.com/in/ayush-jaiswal-539139177/) or check out some of my recent work on GitHub.
+📫 If you'd like to connect, feel free to connect on [linkedin](https://www.linkedin.com/in/ayush-jaiswal-539139177/) or reach out on [mail](mailto:ayushjaiswalaj@outlook.com) or check out some of my recent work on GitHub.
 Thanks for stopping by!

 <!---